shpml/fundamentals/10_chapter/10_lesson.md

 ```

-The `highlight` class will then be added to the element with the ID `important`, along with the background-color associated with the class.
+The `highlight` class will then be added to the element with the ID `important`, along with the background color associated with the class.

 ![](/assets/chapter5/list2.png)